 Evaluating a new idea requires a great deal of research and analysis – something most of us don’t have time to do in our busy lives.
 It’s easier for most people with a Party affiliation to take the Party’s stance than do any actual research on the topic.

 This makes for an interesting possibility.
 Can you get liberals to support policies espoused by conservative candidates if they merely don’t know the source of the policy?

-“A new Fox News poll finds 50 percent of voters favor Trump’s ban, while 46 percent are opposed.
+You bet.“A new Fox News poll finds 50 percent of voters favor Trump’s ban, while 46 percent are opposed.